anchore/grant/README.md

 ```

 ## Usage

+Grant can be used with any OCI image or sbom document to check for license compliance.

+By default grant is configured to deny all licenses out of the box.

 Grant can be used to deny specific licenses, allowing all others.
 It can also be used to allow specific licenses, denying all others.